This post may contain affiliate links. Please read our disclosure policy.

-If you have a Trader Joe’s, make sure to check out their Fearless Flyer because it gives the background and explains where their products are made.
+When you visit Trader Joe’s, make sure to check out their Fearless Flyer because it gives the background and explains where their products are made.
 I loved learning how they searched the Tuscany hillside to find the most perfect tomatoes for their special sauce or how they bring in their blueberries from Maine for many of their products.
 They partner with small growers to bring us products without all of the fillers.

-I recently spent a ridiculous amount of time in Trader Joe’s trying to compile the ultimate Best Things to Buy at Trader Joe’s list…..all in the name of research.
-It was an early Friday night and I had my little 8 year old with me as my “helper.”
+I recently spent a ridiculous amount of time in Trader Joe’s trying to compile the Ultimate Best Things to Buy at Trader Joe’s list…..all in the name of research.
+It was an early Friday night and I had my little 8-year-old with me as my “helper.”
 By looking at the size of the store, she probably assumed we would be in and out.
 Oh boy was she wrong.
 She didn’t realize that I came in with a big clipboard, ready to do some serious research and investigative work.

 I went straight to the employees.
 I know what I love at Trader Joe’s but these people see what is popular and which items fly off the shelves.
 I stopped and asked one of the female employees what her favorite products were at the store….things she just can’t live without.
 She rattled off at least 30 items and I was salivating in aisle 2.
 I wanted to try EVERYTHING!

 We were about 45 minutes in when my daughter started to pull on my shirt because she wanted to whisper something to me.
 I went down to her level and she put her hand to my ear so that everyone around us couldn’t hear what she was saying.
 “Mom, they are going to think you are crazy.
 You are asking way too many questions!”
 I busted out laughing and had to tell the manager what she said.

 We were at the register for a solid 20 minutes!
 All of the cashiers started giving me their feedback…. products they were sure I couldn’t live without.

-So after spending days taste testing items from Trader Joe’s and from years and years of shopping there, I have compiled the ultimate Best Items to Buy at Trader Joe’s list.
+So after spending days taste-testing items from Trader Joe’s and from years and years of shopping there, I have compiled the ultimate Best Items to Buy at Trader Joe’s list.
 It includes the most popular, best-selling, employee favorites, and the great deals to be found at Trader Joe’s.
 Of course, I could probably make this list 100 items deep because there are so many winning products at the beloved TJ’s, but I will try to keep it short.

-THE BEST 32 ITEMS TO BUY AT TRADER JOE’S:
+THE BEST 50 ITEMS TO BUY AT TRADER JOE’S: